Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 1. The world's biggest brands are built on depth of taxonomy

-However, the principles remain the same whether you are a global conglomerate or a boutique store with 250 products.
-Over the years, we’ve worked with brands at every stage of this journey - from those just starting out to teams who were early employees at giants like ASOS and Gymshark.
+The principles remain the same whether you're a global retailer or a boutique store with 250 products.
+Over the years, we've worked with brands at every stage of this journey - from those just starting out to teams who were early employees at giants like ASOS and Gymshark.
+What we've learned is that scale is relative, but the logic is universal: if a customer can't find something in a few clicks, it doesn't exist.

 2. The history of taxonomy is a journey from nicknames to standardised data

-The most famous example of this is the Linnaean System, a biological hierarchy created by Carl Linnaeus in the mid-1700s.
+The most famous example of structured classification is the Linnaean System, the biological hierarchy created by Carl Linnaeus in the mid-1700s.
 Before Linnaeus, naming a plant or animal was a descriptive mess of nicknames that was impossible to scale.
+He solved this by creating a structured, machine-readable language for nature - an inverted pyramid that moved from broad kingdoms down to specific species.

 Why this matters for the future of AI search

-When an AI agent is asked to find "the best value dog food," it isn't looking for a slogan; it’s looking at your ingredients list and price-per-gram to build a justification for its recommendation.
-Taxonomy is the map that allows that machine to understand exactly where your product fits in the world.
+Just as Linnaeus replaced nicknames with data, we're moving away from keyword updates toward technical merchandising.
+AI engines don't just match keywords; they attempt to reason.
+When an AI agent is asked to find "the best value dog food," it isn't looking for a slogan - it's looking at your ingredients list and price-per-gram to build a justification for its recommendation.

 3. Fixing your taxonomy has a real impact on revenue

+To answer it, you have to look at Shopify differently.
+We treat Shopify as the single source of truth - effectively, the data warehouse for your entire product catalogue.
 When you optimise your taxonomy within Shopify, you aren't just changing a menu on a website.
-You are enriching the data that flows downstream to every other channel you use to grow.
+You're enriching the data that flows downstream to every other channel you use to grow.

-As you can see in the visualisation above, a lack of granularity in Shopify doesn't stay in Shopify.
+A lack of granularity in Shopify doesn't stay in Shopify.
 It poisons the well for everything else:

-- SEO: Without clear categorisation, you face crawlability issues and "collection bloat," which prevents you from ranking for the specific terms your customers actually use.
+- SEO: Without clear categorisation, you face crawlability issues and collection bloat, which prevents you from ranking for the specific terms your customers actually use.

 The financial formula for growth

-- The organic baseline: For a healthy Shopify store, organic revenue should represent roughly 20% of the overall revenue mix.
+- The organic baseline: for a healthy Shopify store, organic revenue should represent roughly 20% of the overall revenue mix.

 4. The problem with most taxonomies: data quality and the lack of granularity